semgrep/semgrep-docs/docs/troubleshooting/semgrep.md

 Thank you!
 Check out the [Contributing docs](/docs/contributing/contributing/) to get started.

-The section [Exploring results from a slow run of Semgrep](/docs/contributing/semgrep-core-contributing/#exploring-results-from-a-slow-run-of-semgrep) will be especially helpful if you haven't previously investigated Semgrep performance.
+The section [Exploring results from a slow run of Semgrep](/docs/contributing/semgrep-core-contributing/#exploring-results-from-a-slow-run-of-semgrep) is helpful if you haven't previously investigated Semgrep performance.

 <MoreHelp />